apache/servicecomb-samples/README.md

 This project is samples for java-chassis 3.x.x.
 You can switch to other branches to see different samples.

 ## basic
 A sample shows a provider, a consumer and a gateway using java chassis.
-This sample uses service-center and kie.

 ## porter_lightweight
 A sample shows an application with basic login, download file, delete file functions.
 Read this [document](https://servicecomb.apache.org/references/java-chassis/zh_CN/featured-topics/application-porter.html) for details.